-Before I share with you the food lists I referred to in the beginning stages of my journey I really need you to know a few things.
+Before we share with you the food lists that Yasmina referred to in the beginning stages of her journey, we really need you to know a few things.

-In my experience and in that of hundreds to thousands of people I have spoken to in my online groups and in person, eliminating foods for a few weeks might help symptoms, but in the long run it may cause people to become reactive to an increasing number of foods.
-Possible reasons why this occurs: increased consumption of other foods that may cause reaction in large amounts (oxalic acid, salicylic acid, fructose as examples), limiting the number of foods eaten often means less rotation so the body may become sensitised to foods consumed regularly (research food rotation diets for allergy) and removing too many healthy foods from diet could slowly starve the body of needed nutrients that could help resolve inflammation in the long run (see Dr. Fuhrman’s quote on this below).
+In Yasmina’s experience, and in that of hundreds to thousands of people Yasmina spoke to in her online groups and in person, eliminating foods for a few weeks might help symptoms, but in the long run it may cause people to become reactive to an increasing number of foods.
+Possible reasons why this occurs: increased consumption of other foods that may cause reaction in large amounts (oxalic acid, salicylic acid, fructose as examples), limiting the number of foods eaten often means less rotation so the body may become sensitized to foods consumed regularly (research food rotation diets for allergy) and removing too many healthy foods from diet could slowly starve the body of needed nutrients that could help resolve inflammation in the long run (see Dr. Fuhrman’s quote on this below).

 Lists can cause people to become confused, believing their issue isn’t histamine because they react to other foods also, or because they still react to low histamine foods.
 Read all about why the histamine bucket is less important than the inflammation bucket here and why you may be reacting to everything you eat here.

-An increasing number of doctors I have spoken with believe that strangling the supply of dietary histamine may cause the body to release more to make up for the shortfall.
+An increasing number of doctors believe that strangling the supply of dietary histamine may cause the body to release more to make up for the shortfall.
 Why?
-Because histamine is an integral part of the immune system response, helps wake us up in the morning, gets digestion going, plays a role in our metabolism and is a neurotransmitter affecting serotonin, dopamine and GABA (and therefore our mood) .
+Because histamine is an integral part of the immune system response, helps wake us up in the morning, gets digestion going, plays a role in our metabolism, and is a neurotransmitter affecting serotonin, dopamine, and GABA (and therefore our mood) .
 You can read about histamine’s role in depression here and in schizophrenia here.
-I initially stopped taking antihistamines because of the rebound effect.
-Please note, I am not anti-meds, I just chose to stop taking them because I have been on daily/monthly meds since childhood and want to give my body a little break.
+Yasmina initially stopped taking antihistamines because of the rebound effect.
+Please note, we’re not (and Yasmina was not) anti-meds, Yasmina just chose to stop taking them because she had been on daily/monthly meds since childhood and wanted to give her body a little break.
 Please do not stop taking any medication unless your doctor tells you to.

-Just because you react to a food today, doesn’t mean you will tomorrow, next week or forever.
-One of the biggest mistakes I made was not constantly challenging my body to accept a healthy food back into the rotation.
-In cases of moderate to severe reactions it is essential to work with a medical practitioner in doing so.
-Things change, the body heals and the inflammation bucket empties.
-Conversely, tolerating a food now is not guarantee you won’t react if you eat double the amount, or eat it later that day, next week or next year.
-As outlined in the aforementioned WHO report, histamine reactions are dose dependent, so if you’re dealing with pre-existing inflammation caused by prior histamine food ingestion you may have a reaction one day, but not on another when you have not been consuming high histamine foods or dealing with excess inflammation.
+Just because you react to a food today, doesn’t mean you will tomorrow, next week, or forever.
+One of the biggest mistakes Yasmina said she made was not constantly challenging her body to accept a healthy food back into the rotation.
+In cases of moderate to severe reactions, it is essential to work with a medical practitioner in doing so.
+Things change, the body heals, and the inflammation bucket empties.
+Conversely, tolerating a food now is not guarantee you won’t react if you eat double the amount, or eat it later that day, next week, or next year.
+As outlined in the aforementioned WHO report, histamine reactions are dose dependent, so if you’re dealing with pre-existing inflammation caused by prior histamine food ingestion, you may have a reaction one day, but not on another when you have not been consuming high histamine foods or dealing with excess inflammation.

 There are many histamine/mast cell triggers other than food.
-Stress hormones can cause mast cells to release histamine thereby causing reactions.
-You can read more on that in my interview with mast cell specialist Dr. Castells and also in my post on how meditation fights inflammation and here on how hypnosis may prevent histamine release.
-Hormones, pesticides, medications, chemicals and even changes in temperature, pressure and altitude can cause mast cells to release histamine.
-All of this is covered on my blog with extensive references.
+Stress hormones can cause mast cells to release histamine, thereby causing reactions.
+You can read more on that in Yasmina’s interview with mast cell specialist, Dr. Castells and also in the post on how meditation fights inflammation, and here on how hypnosis may prevent histamine release.
+Hormones, pesticides, medications, chemicals, and even changes in temperature, pressure, or altitude can cause mast cells to release histamine.
+All of this is covered on the Healing Histamine blog with extensive references.

 So, how to proceed?

 It is uncommon for doctors or nutritionists to advocate long term elimination of highly nutritious food groups for much longer than the initial four week elimination period.
-I found that for every food eliminated, one “safe” food should be added in to the diet, otherwise you could soon be heading down the scary path of orthorexia – a type of anorexia based on the demonisation of certain foods .
+Yasmina found that for every food eliminated, one “safe” food should be added into the diet.
+Otherwise, you could soon be heading down the scary path of orthorexia – a type of anorexia based on the demonization of certain foods .

-Please remember: I’ve found that rather than eliminating histamine foods, eating a balanced diet high in antihistamine and anti-inflammatory foods, is helping me heal at an incredible speed.
-Sure, the research I have done into the antihistamine and anti-inflammatory foods is also based on medical research conducted in test tubes or on animals – but as with the high histamine food lists, I use them as a starting place.
-And I can now eat high histamine foods whenever I want, though I always choose high nutrient healing foods, and I don’t eat them at every meal.
+Please remember: Yasmina found that rather than eliminating histamine foods, eating a balanced diet high in antihistamine and anti-inflammatory foods helped her heal at an incredible speed.
+Sure, the research she did into the antihistamine and anti-inflammatory foods is also based on medical research conducted in test tubes or on animals – but as with the high histamine food lists, she used them as a starting place.
+And Yasmina got to the point where she could eat high histamine foods whenever she wanted, though she always chose high nutrient, healing foods, and didn’t eat them at every meal.

-Most importantly, a bit of advice from New York Times bestselling author many times over Dr. Fuhrman, in a quote he gave me to share with readers of my blog:
+Most importantly, a bit of advice from New York Times bestselling author (many times over), Dr. Fuhrman, in a quote he gave Yasmina to share with readers of this blog: